Louis Aliot: Since 2012

 During the 2012 presidential election, Aliot was the operational head of Marine Le Pen's campaign and one of her spokesmen.
 One of his most notable trips was to Israel in December 2011 to meet local politicians and French citizens to establish links.

 He was, along with Florian Philippot, a spokesman for the party in the legislative elections.
 In the Pyrénées-Orientales' 1st constituency, he gathered 24.13% of votes in the first runoff, facing the candidates of the Union for a Popular Movement and the miscellaneous left, but he ended up in the third position with 23.24% in the second round; the candidate of the left won with 42.95%.

 Municipal elections of 2020 in Perpignan

 On 15 March, his list topped the first round with 35.65% of the vote, well ahead of the outgoing mayor, Jean-Marc Pujol (18.43%).

 In June 2020, it was reported that Aliot won the mayor election in Perpignan with 54 percent of the vote versus 46 percent for the sitting conservative mayor, Jean-Marc Pujol.
 It would be the first time Marine Le Pen's party has won a city of more than 100,000 people.
 He was replaced in Parliament by his substitute, Catherine Pujol.

 At his first city council meeting, he voted for a 17% increase in his salary (which corresponds to an increase of 60,000 euros over his entire term of office).

+Running for re-election in the 2026 municipal elections, he was re-elected in the first round with 50.6% of the vote.